 Not water resistant

-|Not so suitable for running. |
+|Not a suitable option for running.

 material after PU.

-Durable than rubber shoes
+Longer life than rubber shoes

 activities.
 But not